-When it comes time to empty the dishwasher, have you ever noticed dried food remains stuck on your dishes, or there’s a pool of water on the bottoms of mugs, and bowls?
+When it comes time to empty the dishwasher, have you ever noticed dried food remains stuck on your dishes, or there is a pool of water on the bottoms of mugs, and bowls?
 I’m not knocking dishwashers, truly, I’m not.
-The point I’m trying to make here is, a machine can only do so much, where you as a human can do so much more, and 9-out-of-10 times, a much better job at that!
+The point I’m trying to make here is, that a machine can only do so much, whereas you as a human can do so much more, and 9-out-of-10 times, a much better job at that!

 Not only do you have to be careful when retrieving the dish from the dishwasher, but you’re also now faced with drying the dish off and rewashing it since the dishwashing soap didn’t dissolve and it’s stuck on your dish.

 When you wash your dishes by hand, you’re ensuring your dishes are cleaned to your specifications.
 Sure, it may feel as though it’s rather time-consuming to hand wash dishes, but in the long run, you’re ensuring your dishes are truly cleaned.